void-mckenzie/sentiment_website/README.md

 The deployment code is to be run on the flask server.
 It loads the trained model and serves it.
 After the server has been started, the "home_page.html" file can be used to access the website, where you can type in a review and get the appropriate prediction.

 The model has an accuracy of 92.5%.
+We are working on using the TF2.0 serving API to serve the model directly as an API.